Yazidi family abandons EU dream, reluctantly returns to Iraq

 At the time, IS extremists rampaged through the Yazidi town of Sinjar and surrounding villages and destroyed religious sites.
 They kidnapped and enslaved thousands of women and children.
 Years after their lives were torn apart, Yazidis are still unable to return home or locate hundreds of women and children who had been snatched by the extremists.
 The Kalos’ home lies in ruins.

-“If it wasn’t for my children and my mother, I would never have returned, I would have stayed in that forest at all costs rather than return to this tent,” Kalo said Friday, speaking to The Associated Press from the Karbato camp in Dohuk province in the autonomous Iraqi Kurdish region of Iraq.
+“If it wasn’t for my children and my mother, I would never have returned, I would have stayed in that forest at all costs rather than return to this tent,” Kalo said Friday, speaking to The Associated Press from the Karbato camp in Dohuk province in the autonomous Iraqi Kurdish region.
 His mother, looking frail, slept throughout the interview.

 The Kalos, including three children ages 5, 7, and 9, had returned from Belarus a day earlier.